mtreinik/raspberry-pi-router/README.md

     ** select this** to use all available storage space on your boot media
   - A4 Network Interface Names
     - **enable** predictable network interface names
-    - this will make USB ethernet adapter with MAC address `d0:37:45:a7:7f:a3` appear as interface ´enxd03745a77fa3`
+    - this will make a USB ethernet adapter with MAC address `d0:37:45:a7:7f:a3` appear as interface ´enxd03745a77fa3`

 ### Upgrade and install packages